BEAUTY KILLED THE BEAST

 “Not using my coin, you ain’t,” was her reply.
 Not wholly innocent then.

 “I have plenty of coins,” I told her.
-I had put such things behind me; why did I bother?
+Why did I lead her on?
+The promise of young flesh compelled me.
+I had put such things behind me, hadn’t I?

 “Not enough for my dowry, old man,” she laughed and danced before me down the street.

 Funny girl.
-Lead me on, then hit me over the head with marriage.
-The old me would have cast a spell on her, had her mount me in the city square for all to see — or compelled her to join me on my horse, away from this hole, never to be seen again.
+Tempt me, then hit me over the head with marriage.
+The old me would have cast a spell on her, had her mount me in the city square for all to see—or compelled her to join me on my horse, away from this hole, never to be seen again.

 A stag shifter by the looks of him.
 Harmless really.
 Probably a local boy.
 If they did an inventory, I was sure they’d come up one young male short.
 More likely than not, a handsome, popular one.
 Morons, the lot of them.